dataset-ninja/hit-uav/README.md

-# HIT-UAV: A high-altitude infrared thermal dataset for Unmanned Aerial Vehicle-based object detection
+# HIT-UAV: A High-altitude Infrared Thermal Dataset for Unmanned Aerial Vehicle-based Object Detection

 HIT-UAV is a dataset for object detection task.